-In the next few posts I will take a look at some of the color palettes used for seismic amplitude display, and discuss ways we can design more perceptual and more efficient ones.
+In a future posts I will take a look at some of the color palettes used for seismic amplitude display, and discuss ways we can design more perceptual and more efficient ones.

 The seismic line below is inline 424 from the F3 dataset, offshore Netherlands from the Open Seismic Repository (licensed CC-BY-SA).